HildoBijl/simulator/src/README.md

 The content of the website is set up in the following files/folders.

-- [router](./router.jsx) contains the routes of the website: which URL points to which component?
 - [assets](./assets/) contains basic files to be included in pages, like images and such.
 - [pages](./pages/) has all the pages of the website defined.
 Anything that's related to rendering is stored in here.
 - [simulations](./simulations/) has all the logic for reading/writing simulations from/to the database.
-(But not the actual simulation scripts; those are in the pages folder.)
+(But not the actual simulation functionality scripts nor its rendering; those are in the pages folder.)
+- [router](./router.jsx) contains the routes of the website: which URL points to which component?

 Browse the various directories and you'll find additional ReadMes that help you further.